IainStevenson/docker.multi.service.reverse.proxy/readme.md

 This solution assumes a fictional domain name of ```mystore.local``` which is locally simulated as a real DNS entry by spoofing local addressing via the hosts file.

-Add this domain to the development environment by adding the following entry to your drivers\etc\hosts file using any suitable text editor run as administator.
+Add this domain to the development environment by adding the following entry to your drivers\etc\hosts file using any suitable text editor run as administrator.

 ```
 127.0.0.1 mystore.local
 ```

-Having set that domain name we will need to generate configure and use self signed certificates to depart from using localhost as a default.
+Having set that domain name we will need to generate configure and use self signed certificates to depart from using ```localhost``` as a default.

-The overall intention of that is to provide environment (local / test / production) alternates of files and configurations to be used in parametereised builds and deployments.
+The overall intention of that is to provide environment (local / test / production) alternates of files and configurations to be used in parameterised builds and deployments.

 # Overview:

-TL;DR - detals for refreshing my memory and maybe helping you.
+TL;DR - details for refreshing my memory and maybe helping you.

-This solution is a windows hosted Visual Studio IDE providing an orchestrated docker solution for microservice based solutions behind a reverse proxy.
+This solution is a windows hosted Visual Studio IDE providing an orchestrated docker solution for micro service based solutions behind a reverse proxy.

-This solution uses and explicit docker network to provide container-to-container dns capabilities, the uses of which will become apparent once container to container network calls are made .Note: this does not refer to browser redirects, but HttpClient calls direct from one container to another inside the docker network subnet.
+This solution uses and explicit docker network to provide container-to-container DNS capabilities, the uses of which will become apparent once container to container network calls are made .Note: this does not refer to browser redirects, but HttpClient calls direct from one container to another inside the docker network subnet.

-This solution is to provide an orchestrated docker container set of two microservices providing two sections of a ficticious web site.
+This solution is to provide an orchestrated docker container set of two micro services providing two sections of a fictitious web site.

 - Store  - where customers would buy products and services.
 - Support - Where customer service and staff support can be provided.

-The services will then be fronted by a reverse proxy using NGINX to provide a reverse proxy through to the microservices.
+The services will then be fronted by a reverse proxy using NGINX to provide a reverse proxy through to the micro services.

-Then external port mapping of the payload microservices will be switched off and prevent direct access to the microservices from outside of the container network.
+Then external port mapping of the payload micro services will be switched off and prevent direct access to the micro services from outside of the container network.

 The main tasks needed are;

 - create the vanilla back end services
 - create a proxy NGIX front end service
 - setup the compose file to provide the necessary containers and network details
-- isolate the backend services from direct access from the host network
+- isolate the back end services from direct access from the host network
 - create self-signed certificates and root CA.
-- configure NGINX to use and redirect to HTTPS to secure transmission from host nework to NGINX Proxy.
+- configure NGINX to use and redirect to HTTPS to secure transmission from host network to NGINX Proxy.
 - expand on that base

 # Solution structure